Arthurzyang/Arthurzyang/README.md

 ### About My Background
 Well, my GCSEs, A‑Levels, and bachelor’s degree were in Economics and Math - nothing to do with Computer Science.

-I earned my MSc Computer Science degree in 2022 and became a Java engineer in Shenzhen, China.
+I earned my MSc Computer Science degree in 2022 and became a Java engineer.

 I’m now pursuing my second master’s degree in Robotics.